stanej14/Quotes-Hilt/README.md

 * Complete unit test coverage.
 * Dagger compatibility tests.
 * Split OkHttpClients to one with user session and the other without.
-* Reflect Favorite state on Feed/Quote of the day.